Eldar1205/awesome-python-backend/README.md

-# Python Learning for Backend/Data Engineers from zero to hero
+# Python Learning for Backend Engineers from Zero to Hero

 This document is an index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.